+Background Brief:

-Background Brief: 2021-22 Accountability Framework
+2023-24 Accountability Framework

-North Carolina's annual school accountability report helps promote the academic achievement of all public school students and to assist stakeholders in understanding and gauging student and school performance against state and national standards.
+North Carolina's annual school accountability report helps promote the academic achievement of all public school students and assists stakeholders in understanding and gauging student and school performance against state and national standards.
 Statewide assessments and other performance indicators help educators, students, parents and other stakeholders measure the progress of students and schools and determine where to provide additional support.

-This briefing paper provides basic background information to help you understand the 2021-22 school accountability data, including how the test data are used under the state's Every Student Succeeds Act (ESSA) State Plan.
-Because of disruptions caused by the COVID-19 pandemic, the accountability report for the 2021-22 school year is the first since 2018-19 to feature all components of the state's accountability framework, including the calculation of School Performance Grades.1
+This briefing paper provides basic background information to help you understand the 2023-24 school accountability data, including how the test data is used under the state's Every Student Succeeds Act (ESSA) State Plan.

-Data being released to the State Board of Education at its September 1 meeting will provide indicators of student academic progress and school performance for the 2021-22 school year.
+Data being released to the State Board of Education at its September 4 meeting will provide indicators of student academic progress and school performance for the 2023-24 school year.